MS3Inc/camel-restdsl-openapi-plugin/README.md

 If you add or update a file and receive an error about missing headers, such as `Missing header in: `, run `mvn com.mycila:license-maven-plugin:format`.
 If you get an error with that command saying that you don't have the plugin locally, you can get it by running `mvn org.apache.maven.plugins:maven-dependency-plugin:2.8:get -Dartifact=com.mycila:license-maven-plugin:4.0.rc2`.

+### Debugging during development

+If unfamiliar with debugging a maven plugin:

+In the terminal, run `mvnDebug com.ms3-inc.tavros:camel-restdsl-openapi-plugin:<version>:generate -DspecificationUri=<testSpecUri>`

+Then, in your IDE, create a configuration file with remote jvm debug, with the port that is outputted from the above command.

 ### Who do I talk to? ###

 Contact: